Planck 2015 results. XIII. Cosmological parameters: Extensions to the base CDM model

 \subsection{Dark matter annihilation}

 {\ifmmode p_{\rm ann}\else $p_{\rm ann}$\fi}

 Energy injection from dark matter (DM) annihilation can alter the recombination history, leading to changes in the temperature and polarization power spectra of the CMB \citep[e.g.,][]{Chen:2003gz,Padmanabhan:2005es}.
-As demonstrated in several papers \citep[e.g.,][]{Galli:2009zc,Slatyer:2009yq, Finkbeiner:2011dx}, CMB anisotropies offer the opportunity to constrain the nature of DM.
-Furthermore, CMB experiments such as \Planck\ can achieve limits on the annihilation cross-section that are relevant to the interpretation of the rise in the cosmic-ray positron fraction at energies $\ga 10\,{\rm GeV}$ observed by PAMELA, {\it Fermi}, and AMS \citep{Adriani:2009,Ackermann:2012, Aguilar:2014}.
-The CMB constraints are complementary to those determined from other astrophysical probes, such as the gamma-ray observations of dwarf galaxies by the {\it Fermi\/} satellite \citep{Ackermann:2013yva}.
+As demonstrated in several papers \citep[e.g.,][]{Galli:2009zc,Slatyer:2009yq, Finkbeiner:2011dx}, CMB anisotropies offer an opportunity to constrain the nature of DM.
+Furthermore, CMB experiments such as \Planck\ can achieve limits on the annihilation cross-section that are relevant for the interpretation of the rise in the cosmic-ray positron fraction at energies $\ga 10\,{\rm GeV}$ observed by PAMELA, {\it Fermi}, and AMS \citep{Adriani:2009,Ackermann:2012, Aguilar:2014}.
+The CMB constraints are complementary to those determined from other astrophysical probes, such as the $\gamma$-ray observations of dwarf galaxies by the {\it Fermi\/} satellite \citep{Ackermann:2013yva}.

-The way in which DM annihilations heat and ionize the gaseous background depends on the nature of the cascade of particles produced following annihilation and, in particular, on the production of ${\rm e}^{\pm}$ pairs and photons that couple to the gaseous background.
-The fraction of the rest mass energy that is injected into the gaseous background can be modelled by an ``efficiency factor'', $f(z)$, which is typically in the range $f=0.01$--1 and depends on redshift\footnote{To maintain consistency with other papers on dark matter annihilation, we retain the notation $f(z)$ for the efficiency factor in this section.
-It should not be confused with the growth rate factor introduced in Equ. (\ref{GR1}).}.
-Computations of $f(z)$ for various annihilation channels can be found in \citet{Slatyer:2009yq}, \citet{Huetsi2009} and \citet{Evoli:2012qh}.
+The way in which DM annihilations heat and ionize the gaseous background depends on the nature of the cascade of particles produced following annihilation and, in particular, on the production of ${\rm e}^{\pm}$ pairs and photons that couple to the gas.
+The fraction of the rest mass energy that is injected into the gas can be modelled by an ``efficiency factor,'' $f(z)$, which is typically in the range 0.01--1 and depends on redshift.\footnote{To maintain consistency with other papers on dark matter annihilation, we retain the notation $f(z)$ for the efficiency factor in this section; it should not be confused with the growth rate factor introduced in Eq.~\eqref{GR1}.} Computations of $f(z)$ for various annihilation channels can be found in \citet{Slatyer:2009yq}, \citet{Huetsi2009}, and \citet{Evoli:2012qh}.
 The rate of energy release per unit volume by annihilating DM can therefore be written as

 where $\pann$ is defined as